SNR/CRB-Constrained Joint Beamforming and Reflection Designs for RIS-ISAC Systems: Conclusions

 \section{Conclusions}

 In this paper, we considered a general case for RIS-assisted ISAC systems, in which both the direct and reflected links contribute to MU-MISO communications and radar sensing.
 In addition to the sum-rate performance metric for multi-user communications, we derived the radar SNR metric for target detection and the CRB for estimating target DoAs.
 We formulated the optimization problems that maximize the sum-rate as well as satisfy a worst-case radar SNR or CRB constraint, the transmit power budget, and the unit-modulus constraint of the RIS reflection coefficients.
-Efficient alternating algorithms based on FP, MM, and ADMM were developed to convert the resulting non-convex problems into several tractable sub-problems and then iteratively solve them.
+Efficient alternating algorithms were developed to solve the resulting non-convex problems.
 Simulation results verified the advantages of the proposed algorithms, illustrated the performance improvements introduced by more resources, and demonstrated the performance trade-off between communications and radar sensing with limited resources.
+Motivated by this work, we will further explore more application scenarios of RIS in ISAC systems, e.g., active/multiple RIS, and some practical issues including clutter suppression.